FranciscoOrtizTena/ML_Zoomcamp/8_week/README.md

 docker run -it --rm -p 3000:3000 maintenance_predict_classifier:fjxpm3s4soefsjv5 serve --production
 ```

-As the one in deploying you can visit the [local host](http://0.0.0.0:3000/) to make the predictions
+As the one in deploying, you can visit the [local host](http://0.0.0.0:3000/) to make the predictions